NPLB14027U Analytical Chemistry

 BSc Programme in Food Science

 MSc Programme in Biotechnology with a minor subject

 MSc Programme in Environmental Science

 The course topics include: An introduction to analytical

 liquid-liquid extraction, solid phase extraction, super-critical

-fluid extraction and accelerated solvent extraction.
+fluid extraction and pressurised liquid extraction.
 Cleanup and

 fractionation methods.
 Introduction to Chromatography,